in4matix/Custom-TopBar-Menu/README.md

 - Copy `.entries.json` file to `$HOME/`

 If you edit `.entries.json` while running gnome please ensure to reload Gnome Session (Alt+F2, "r")
-Tested on Gnome v42-44
+Tested on Gnome v42-44.
-The guide below describe available options, in the `examples` directory you can see some tests you can pick for your setup.
+The guide below describes available options.
+In the `examples` directory you can see some tests you can pick for your setup.